MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Get-MgPolicyMobileAppManagementPolicyIncludedGroup.md

 # Get-MgPolicyMobileAppManagementPolicyIncludedGroup

 ## SYNOPSIS
-Get the list of groups that are included in a mobile app management policy.
+Azure AD groups under the scope of the mobility management application if appliesTo is selected

 ## SYNTAX